architector1324/project-demiurg/README.md

 ```

 **What this outstanding example demonstrates:**
-*   **Deep Recursion:** The model successfully built the materialization chain `New York City` → `Restaurant` → `Table` → `Woman`, creating the necessary `manifestation` objects at each level.
-This shows how SRGE reveals nested, logically connected entities.
+*   **Hierarchical Unfolding:** The model successfully built the manifestation chain `New York City` → `Restaurant` → `Table` → `Woman`, revealing the necessary `manifestation` objects at each level.
+This shows how SRGE unveils nested, logically connected entities.
-*   **Context-Dependent Detailing:** The "Woman" entity was detailed not only to abstract states (`Physical Form`, `Sociocultural Identity`), but also to concrete, observable attributes (`Posture`, `Attire`, `Gestures`).
+*   **Context-Aware Revelation:** The "Woman" entity was detailed not only to abstract states (`Physical Form`, `Sociocultural Identity`), but also to concrete, observable attributes (`Posture`, `Attire`, `Gestures`).
 This perfectly aligns with the request for a "detailed description" in this context, demonstrating the model's intelligent understanding of the world.
 *   **Ontological Autonomy:** The model independently determined the relevance and depth of detailing, strictly adhering to the world's internal logic, without external instructions or level constraints.
 SRGE does not "invent" but rather "manifests" what already semantically exists.
 *   **Confirmation of "Reality as Observation":** The user's query served as an act of "observation" that compelled the world to "unfold" and reveal its internal complexity along the specified path, without creating new entities outside its inherent logic.
 The world unravels, it is not created.

 ## Manifesto: The Vision Behind SRGE